skip to content

 00:34:51 - Anthony Campolo

 Totally, yeah.
-And so it's.
-This is an example of the whole problem of database introspection.
-What we're showing right now is going to be the type of functionality we're going to have in StepZen very, very soon for MySQL and Postgres and all databases.
-This is an example of the real power you get from good GraphQL tooling — it gives you the ability to essentially point this tool just at a database and get back a full GraphQL API that you can do whatever you want with.
-So if we look at this right now, we have a GraphQL API running on localhost 5000 /graphql and then we also have our handy dandy GraphiQL editor and it will even tell us our Postgres that we're connected to.
+And so this is an example of the whole problem of database introspection.
+What we're showing right now is going to be the type of functionality we're going to have in StepZen very, very soon for MySQL and Postgres and all sorts of databases.
+This is kind of an example of the real power you get from good GraphQL tooling, is that it gives you the ability to essentially point this tool just at a database and then get back a full GraphQL API that you can do whatever you want with.
+So if we look at this right now, we have a GraphQL API running on localhost:5000/graphql, and then we also have our handy-dandy GraphiQL editor, and it will even tell us our Postgres that we're connected to.
 It is kind enough to hide our secret for us.
-And when we kick this open over here, this is a very similar GUI to what we'll see with stepzen in a second.
-When we connect this project to stepzen, this is basically all you could do with this database.
+And when we kick this open over here, this is a very similar GUI to what we'll see with StepZen in a second.
+When we connect this project to StepZen, this is basically all you could do with this database.
 It creates the schema for you, it creates the queries for you, and then all you have to do is go look at the schema, look at the queries, and figure out the query you want to run.

 00:36:09 - Anthony Campolo

-We're going to want to get all of our posts, we're going to want to see how many posts we have, and then we're going to want to get the body and title of each post.
-There we can see what we have already written into our database just with a single command.
-We're already hooked up, connected to our database with a GraphQL interface, able to query it and get the data back.
+And so we're going to want to get all of our posts, we're going to want to see how many posts we have, and then we're going to want to get the body and title of each post.
+And so there we can see what we have already written into our database.
+So just with a single command, we're already hooked up, connected to our database with a GraphQL interface, able to query it and get the data back.

 00:36:34 - Greg Schier